Sonoma Wineries to Visit in 2023

-The wines at Russian River Vineyards are full to bursting with flavor, and you can pair them with gourmet food boards, sandwiches, and salads.
+The sustainable wines at Russian River Vineyards are full to bursting with flavor, and you can pair them with gourmet food boards, sandwiches, and salads.

-But something that sets this vineyard apart is the ambience.
+But something that sets this vineyard apart is the ambiance.
 You can book Sunday “Yoga & Wine” experiences, and the wine tastings are accompanied by live music from the best local musicians.
 It’s one of the best wineries in Sonoma County if you’re looking for a relaxing getaway.

 - Why we chose it: Karin and Justin provide an intimate and enjoyable experience, and the hilltop scenery is spectacular.

 - Who it’s for: People looking for a drop of something special in their wine-tasting tour.